michaelhush/M-LOOP/docs/tutorials.rst

 			cost_dict = {'cost':cost, 'uncer':uncer, 'bad':bad}
 			return cost_dict

 The code above defines a new class that inherits from the Interface class in M-LOOP.
-Note this code is different to the example above, we will consider this next.
+Note this code is different to the example above, we will consider this later.
 It is slightly more complicated than just defining a method, however there is a lot more flexibility when taking this approach.
-You should put the code you use to run your experiment in the get_next_cost_dict method.
+You should put the code you use to run your experiment in the *get_next_cost_dict* method.
 This method is executed by the interface whenever M-LOOP wants a cost corresponding to a set of parameters.

 When you actually run M-LOOP you will need to make an instance of your interface.
 To make an instance of the class above you would use::